 - With excessive sweating - for example, in very hot countries.

-- If you have anorexia nervosa (this is due to a combination of being sick and taking too many laxatives).
+- If you have anorexia nervosa (this is due to a combination of being sick and taking too many laxatives, resulting in loss of fluids).

-- If you eat too much licorice or take high doses of licorice-containing herbal medicines.
+- After eating too much liquorice, or if high doses of liquorice-containing herbal medicines are taken.

-Low levels of potassium can make you tired and give you high blood pressure.
-Very low levels can give you muscle weakness, swelling (oedema) and dangerous heart rhythms.
+Low levels of potassium can make you feel tired and sick (nauseous) and can cause high blood pressure.
+Very low levels can result in muscle weakness, swelling (oedema) and dangerous heart rhythms.

 High potassium in the blood is known as hyperkalaemia.
-It can be caused by:
+It can be caused by the following risk factors:

 - Some medications - most commonly angiotensin-converting enzyme (ACE) inhibitors.

-If you need to follow a low-potassium diet because of kidney problems, you should be referred to a specialist dietician who will be able to advise you.
+If you need to follow a low-potassium diet because of kidney problems (such as kidney stones), you should be referred to a specialist dietician who will be able to advise you.

-But for most people, eating foods which are rich in potassium will be part of a healthy diet.
-High potassium intake helps to reduce blood pressure, which in turn reduces the risk of strokes and heart attacks.
+But for most people, eating potassium-rich foods is important to maintain a healthy diet.
+A reasonably high potassium intake helps to reduce blood pressure, which in turn reduces the risk of strokes and heart attacks.

 The World Health Organization recommends that adults should eat at least 3510 mg of potassium daily.
-However, a recent study looking at potassium intake and stroke risk found that very few people met that target.
+However, studies looking at potassium intake and stroke risk have found that very few people meet that target.

 Potassium is present in many different foods, particularly in fruit and vegetables.
 Therefore, making sure that you have at least five portions of fruit and vegetables daily is very important.